jaimetur/PhotoMigrator/help/0-configuration-file.md

 - **IMMICH_API_KEY_USER_3:** The API_KEY for the Immich Account 3 (Optional: just in case that you need to migrate assets from Account 1 to Account 3)

 > [!NOTE]
-> In Immich you can choose if you want to login with username/password or you prefeer to use an API_KEY instead.
+> In Immich you can choose if you want to login with username/password or you prefer to use an API_KEY instead.
 >
-> If you choose username/password authentification method, then, you don't need to provide any API_KEY for that account.
+> If you choose username/password authentication method, then, you don't need to provide any API_KEY for that account.
 >
-> If you choose API_KEY authentification method, then, you don't need to provide any username/password for htat account.
+> If you choose API_KEY authentication method, then, you don't need to provide any username/password for that account.

 ---